zesty-io/manager-ui/README.md

 ## Development

+### Requirements

+- Node.js version 12 LTS

 ### Modify your host machine DNS

-When running this code base on your host machine to develop you will need to modify your host machines `/etc/hosts` file to point the DNS at your instances unique URL.
+When running this code base on your host machine to develop you will need to modify your hosts file, e.g. linux: `/etc/hosts`, to point the DNS at your instances unique URL.
 With an entry like this.

 ```
 127.0.0.1 <YOUR_UNIQUE_INSTANCE_ZUID>.manager.zesty.io